Manaslu Circuit Trek-The Ultimate Off the Beaten Track

 Continue following the western bank of Budhi Gandaki and cross the river near Nagjet and climb to Philim (1519m).
 Ascending gradually we reach Chisapani for lunch.
 After lunch follow the cliffside trail through bamboo forest and gorge.
 Cross the Budhi Gandaki near Nyak and climb gently through forest and narrow river valleys to Deng.

-Enjoy the morning in Namrung with a beautiful view of Naike Peak and follow the gradual climb to the village of Shyo.
-Cross a small river on a suspension bridge and continue walking to the village of Lho through chortens and apple orchards.
+Retrace the footsteps to the main trail and cross a small river on a suspension bridge and continue walking to the village of Lho through chortens and apple orchards.
 Have lunch in Lho, observe the local lifestyle, and visit Ribung monastery with Mt.
 Manaslu in the backdrop.
 Then ascend gradually through the beautiful forest of Fir and arrive on a plateau where Shyala village awaits us.
-Enjoy the sunset over Mt.
-Manaslu retire for the day.

 From Samagaon, the trail veers north ascending gradually through pasture and a sparse forest of birch.
 With the view of Niake Peak on the left and Pangboche Peak on the right, we cross the Budhi Gandaki River for the last time on a wooden bridge and reach the ancient village of Samdo, the last permanent settlement and a trade route to Tibet.